userfrosting/learn/pages/19.recipes/04.custom-login-page/docs.md

     category: docs
 ---

->>> This recipe assumes that the reader already setup their own sprinkle and is familiar with the basics of UserFrosting.
+[notice]This recipe assumes that you've already setup your own sprinkle and you're familiar with the basics of UserFrosting.[/notice]

 This recipe will guide you in customizing the UserFrosting login screen.
 Specifically, we'll explain how to:
 - Disable the registration
 - Change the destination the user is taken to after a successful login
 - Changing the visual style of the login page

 If you haven't already, set up your site Sprinkle as per the instructions in ["Your First UserFrosting Site"](/sprinkles/first-site).
 For the purposes of this tutorial, we will call our Sprinkle `site`.

->>> This recipe was sponsored by [adm.ninja](https://adm.ninja).
-[Get in touch with the UserFrosting team](https://chat.userfrosting.com) if you want to sponsor a custom recipe for your organization!
+[notice]This recipe was sponsored by [adm.ninja](https://adm.ninja).
+[Get in touch with the UserFrosting team](https://chat.userfrosting.com) if you want to sponsor a custom recipe for your organization![/notice]

 ## Disabling registration

 For many reasons, you may want to disable the ability for someone to create a new account.
 Fortunately, UserFrosting provides an option inside the [configuration files](/configuration/config-files) to disable the registration feature.
 Since you should never modify code directly in the core UserFrosting codebase, the clean way to do this is to **override the default configuration in your own Sprinkle**.

 To do this, first we'll need to create a `config/` directory inside your Sprinkle directory structure.
 Inside this directory, we'll create a PHP file named `default.php`.

->>>>>> The name of the configuration file is important.
+[notice=tip]The name of the configuration file is important.
 The `default` config file will be automatically loaded when your Sprinkle is included by the system.
-See the [Environment Mode](/configuration/config-files#environment-modes) chapter if you want to edit a configuration value for another environment mode.
+See the [Environment Mode](/configuration/config-files#environment-modes) chapter if you want to edit a configuration value for another environment mode.[/notice]

 Inside your newly created `config/default.php` file, you add any configuration options you want to overwrite or add.
 In this case, we want to set the `site.registration.enabled` option to `false`:

 ```php
 <?php